Keksuccino/docs_fancymenu/docs/element-animator.md

   If you do not want the keyframes to change an element’s size or position, turn these options off.

 - **Timing Offsets:**
-  FancyMenu 3.9.0 adds timing offsets for controlled elements.
-You can offset individual target elements, or use random timing offsets in a configured range, so one animation can start at slightly different times for each target.
+  You can offset individual target elements or use random timing offsets in a configured range, so one animation starts at different times for each target.

 - **Offset Mode:**
   In offset mode, animations are applied as changes from the element’s original spot.
 The preview is shown centered on a crosshair.